 The ceiling doesn’t look nearly as dark in these photos as it actually was, thanks to the auto-contrast in digital cameras.
 It was a very dark brown, a colour I just refer to as “Anglican” now.
 A crew of boys and I spent a month up on scaffolds scraping it off (and that was just in the main part of the church – the older church ceiling in the foreground above was sanded a year later and took just as long).
 Now I know how Michaelangelo felt (see his poem at bottom).
 Working overhead does something very bad to your neck and everything else.
 I’m still recovering from the damage to my shoulder joints.
 In the following photos you can see the process of scraping, sanding, and then bleaching the tongue-and-groove ceiling and the trusses.

-At night, after the boys left, I’d bleach the newly sanded sections from the rolling scaffold, board by board with a brush.
+At night, after the guys left, I’d bleach the newly sanded sections from the rolling scaffold, board by board with a brush.
 When bleaching wood you have to try to avoid lap marks.
 The bleach is a two-part mix of different bleaches.
 You have to work carefully and fast, and you have to avoid dripping it onto your face.
 Below you can see the ceiling when it was first bleached – it became so white it was almost green and I thought I’d gone too far.
 Luckily, the natural tannin darkens over time, somehow coming back through the bleached wood fibres.
 My conclusion, at least with Douglas fir, is that it’s best to go too far because the wood oxidizes darker for about year after sanding.
 My reason for bleaching the ceiling is that the extreme redness of the ceiling cast a pinkish, bloody tint on everything, and nothing looked right.
 The blond ceiling is easier to live with, more modern and less depressing in a grey climate.

 Tthe cross and star, which I removed from the roof while re-roofing to the disappointment of many neighbours, had created holes in the roof shingles and eventually massive leaks.
 When I replaced the roof, I didn’t put them back up because it seemed inappropriate for me to erect a cross, bad for the roof, and a fire hazard.
 Both of them were made with interior-rated Christmas tree strings.